 There are, however, situations in which elephants won’t be able to survive without the help of humans and must therefore be accommodated in appropriate shelters or sanctuaries.

 Elephants are in distress almost always through human fault: elephant calves that have lost their mothers - because they have been poached or killed due to human-animal conflicts – are not able to survive on their own in the wild.
-Organisations such as the David Sheldrick Wildlife Trust (DSWT) do exemplary work: elephant calves are being raised in their orphanages and later on released into their natural habitats.
+Organisations such as the David Sheldrick Wildlife Trust (DSWT) or the Zimbabwe Elephant Nursery supported by us do exemplary work: elephant calves are being raised in their orphanages and later on released into their natural habitats.